Introduction

 1. Conformer/rotamer ensemble search using CREST.

-2. Reassignment of the structural ensemble and completion of the rotamer sets.
+2. Reassignment of the structural ensemble and completion of the rotamer sets using a procedure developed within HQS Molecules.

 3. Calculation of vibrational frequencies and discarding structures corresponding to saddle points.